aseerkt/gql-sql/README.md

 ## Features

 - [x] Create query/connection for models
+- [x] Select fields in SQL query if demanded in GraphQL query (WIP)
 - [ ] GraphQL resolver to handle join relations
 - [ ] Sequelize join on demand
 - [ ] Dataloader to handle N+1 query